e-clearing-net/OCHP/OCHP-direct.md

 OCHP direct interfaces between roaming partners.

-### SetNewServiceEndpoints.req
+### AddServiceEndpoints.req

-This contains the field definition of the SetNewServiceEndpoints.req sent by the MDM or CMS towards the CHS.
+This contains the field definition of the AddServiceEndpoints.req sent by the MDM or CMS towards the CHS.

  Field Name            |  Field Type        |  Card.  |  Description